GrimLink/eleventy-plugin-lucide-icons/README.md

 ```

 > [!NOTE]
-> This support all 11ty versions starting from version 1
+> This supports all 11ty versions starting from version 1

 ## How to use